 Prior to joining KIPP, Jonathan spent over 10 years at The Boston Consulting Group (BCG) where he assisted senior executives of large, complex organizations in addressing strategic, operational, and organizational issues and in managing large scale change.
 As a principal and partner at BCG, Jonathan spent several years helping to build and lead BCG's public education practice.
 Jonathan has an MBA from Harvard Business School, an MPA from Harvard's Kennedy School of Government, and a BS in applied mathematics from Yale University.
-Jonathan and his wife Kris have two young sons.
+Jonathan lives in the greater Chicago area with his wife and three sons.

 As Chief of Staff, Valerie is responsible for managing strategic and annual planning for the KIPP Foundation.
 Valerie leads network-wide project teams to pursue key initiatives such as the development of KIPP's 2015 strategic priorities and the coordinated pursuit of large-scale public funding for the KIPP network.